crteensy/STM32G071GBU6_breakout/README.md

 I didn't have the exact switch (KMR2) but one with an extra ground tab (KMR2xxG) but you that's not a problem - the ground tab doesn't touch antything.

+Flashing a binary with st-flash worked too.

-The boreakout board was not tested with external circuitry yet.
+The breakout board was not tested with external circuitry yet.

 ## Short description